spadma3/duck/catkin_ws/src/50-misc-additional-functionality/parking/report/dt-parking-demo_instructions.md

-# Demo template {#demo-template status=beta}
+# Parking demo instructions {#parking-demo-instructions status=beta}

-This is the template for the description of a demo.
+This is the description for the Duckietown parking demo.

 First, we describe what is needed, including: